pink-gorilla/gorilla-explore/README.md

 - **explorer**: the notebook explorer web handler, and its web frontend.
 - **document**: a loader and displayer for notebooks (or other content) powered by files / github repo / github gist.
+- **save-dialog**: use it for save and save-as operations.
+Gets a storage, returns a storage.

 # Ideas